MyAnalytics privacy guide

 Although MyAnalytics is an individual productivity tool, Workplace Analytics enables organizations to view aggregated, de-identified collaboration data of employees.
 The applications are purchased and licensed separately.
 If an employee opts out of MyAnalytics, this does not impact the opt-in status for Workplace Analytics (and vice versa).

 MyAnalytics and Delve are both first-party applications based on the Microsoft Graph, and are independent applications with different use cases.
 Delve uses intelligence to help employees discover relevant content and people across their organization.
 Each application is licensed separately and settings from one do not impact the settings of the other.

 There may be some confusion about this, because MyAnalytics used to be called “Delve Analytics” but was rebranded in fall 2016.
 The MyAnalytics personal dashboard still shows up in the Delve user interface.
-However, MyAnalytics will eventually be decoupled from Delve and have its own unique URL.
+Note, however, that the MyAnalytics personal dashboard also appears independently of Delve and can be reached through its own unique URL

 Administrators and individuals can disable Delve content-discovery functionality without impacting access to MyAnalytics, and vice-versa.
 The personal dashboard and all other MyAnalytics surfaces will remain functional.
 To learn more, see Delve administration.

 MyAnalytics and Delve are first-party applications built on the Microsoft Graph.
 The Microsoft Graph consists of a set of REST-based API calls that allow developers to interact with the Microsoft technologies that a given organization uses.
 In order to use these API calls, developers must have specific permissions to access any data they request.
 Administrators control both the deployment of any Microsoft Graph application and permissions to access these applications.